-"[T]he outward-going Müller-Lyer arrow figure is a typical projection of, say, the corner of a room - the fins representing the intersections of the walls with the ceiling and floor - while the in-going arrow is a typical projection of an outside corner of a house or a box, the converging lines receding into the distance. [...]
+[T]he outward-going Müller-Lyer arrow figure is a typical projection of, say, the corner of a room - the fins representing the intersections of the walls with the ceiling and floor - while the in-going arrow is a typical projection of an outside corner of a house or a box, the converging lines receding into the distance. ...
 The parts of the figures corresponding to distant objects are expanded and the parts corresponding to nearer objects are reduced.
-Thus in the Müller-Lyer figure the [central] line would be further away in the diverging case, and is expanded in the illusion, and vice versa" (Gregory, 1963).
+Thus in the Müller-Lyer figure the [central] line would be further away in the diverging case, and is expanded in the illusion, and vice versa.
+(Gregory, 1963, p.
+678)

 The connection to cross-cultural work was explicit.
 Indeed, Gregory listed two empirical studies in motivating his view.
+First, he observed that "in primitive races living in houses without corners the geometrical illusions are reduced," citing Segall et al.'s (1963) article and book (the monograph had been available to some researchers several years before it was published); for example, "[P]eople who

+2 Kahneman (2011): "Now that you have measured the lines, you-your System 2, the conscious being you call 'I'-have a new belief: you know that the lines are equal. ...
+But you still see the bottom line as longer.
+You have chosen to believe the measurement, but you cannot prevent System 1 from doing its thing; you cannot decide to see the lines as equal, although you know they are.
+To resist the illusion ... you must learn to mistrust your impressions of the length of lines when fins are attached to them.
+To implement that rule, you must be able to recognize the illusory pattern and recall what you know about it.
+If you can do this, you will never again be fooled by the Müller-Lyer illusion.
+But you will still see one line as being longer than the other."

-First, he observed that "in primitive races living in houses without corners the geometrical illusions are reduced" (1963), citing Segall et al.'s paper and book (the monograph had been available to some researchers several years before it was published); for example, "[P]eople who live in environments largely free of right angular corners and parallel lines-such as the Zulus who live in a 'circular culture' of round huts-do not suffer these distortion-illusions" (Gregory, 1965).
-Second, Gregory referenced a patient he had studied: "In a case of a man blind from the first few months of life, but gaining his sight after operation fifty years later, we have found that the illusions were largely absent [...]
-In fact, it was this observation which suggested to me this kind of theory of the illusions" (Gregory, 1963).
-We revisit the issue of blind subjects in Section 4.5; for now it is sufficient to note that a weak or non-existent Müller-Lyer illusion in observers without exposure to carpentry, corners, and/or parallel lines played a central role in both psychological and anthropological perspectives on the illusion.
+live in environments largely free of right angular corners and parallel lines-such as the Zulus who live in a 'circular culture' of round huts-do not suffer these distortion-illusions" (Gregory, 1965).
+Second, Gregory referenced a patient he had studied:

+In a case of a man blind from the first few months of life, but gaining his sight after operation fifty years later, we have found that the illusions were largely absent. ...
+In fact, it was this observation which suggested to me this kind of theory of the illusions.
+(Gregory, 1963)

+We revisit the issue of blind subjects in a later section; for now it is sufficient to note that a weak or nonexistent Müller-Lyer illusion in observers without exposure to carpentry, corners, and/or parallel lines played a central role in both psychological and anthropological perspectives on the illusion.

 A final, significant development in this tradition was the synthesis of these decades of research into a broader framework for understanding the mind and its relation to culture.
-In one of the most influential psychology papers of the current century, cross-cultural variation in susceptibility to the Müller-Lyer illusion became the most prominent illustration of the claim that psychological research is "WEIRD" - Western, Educated, Industrialized, Rich, and Democratic.
+In one of the most influential psychology articles of the current century, cross-cultural variation in susceptibility to the Müller-Lyer illusion became the most prominent illustration of the claim that psychological research is "WEIRD"-Western, Educated, Industrialized, Rich, and Democratic.
 Henrich et al. (2010) argued, generally quite compellingly, that psychology has relied too heavily on data from affluent American and European samples, and that this narrow focus often skews the field's findings and assumptions.
-Importantly, Henrich et al.'s leading example - and most reprinted figure - relied on Segall et al.'s investigation of the Müller-Lyer:
+Importantly, Henrich et al.'s leading example-and most reprinted figure-relied on Segall et al.'s investigation of the Müller-Lyer: